arielszin/rszin/README.md

 This repository contains the source code for my personal website built with Hugo and deployed on Vercel.

+## Repository Structure

+This repository has been simplified for public access.
+The main components are:

+- `rszin/`: The main Hugo website directory
+- `build.sh`: A simplified build script for Vercel deployment
+- `vercel.json`: Configuration for Vercel deployment
+- `new-post.sh`: Script to create new blog posts

 ## Development Workflow

 ### Prerequisites